gelogonza/movie-app/README.md

 Once both are selected, the app queries the TMDB movie database using filters tuned to your mood, scores the results using a custom ranking formula, shuffles the top picks so you get something different each time, and displays up to 10 movie cards with poster, title, rating, year, and overview.

-Beyond the core recommendation flow, the app includes three additional features:
+Beyond the core recommendation flow, the app includes several additional features:

+- **Movie detail modal** — clicking any movie card opens a full detail modal with a backdrop image, tagline, runtime, genre pills, full overview, director name, top 4 cast members with photos, and an embedded YouTube trailer.
+The modal fetches rich data from a dedicated `GET /movie/:id` backend endpoint.
 - **Watchlist** — users can save any movie from the results grid by clicking a Save button on the card.
 Saved movies appear in a slide-out panel accessible from the navbar.
 The watchlist persists between browser sessions using localStorage.
 - **Watched history** — users can mark any movie as watched.
 Watched movies are stored in localStorage and sent to the backend with every new recommendation request.
 The backend filters them out before ranking so the user always receives results they have not seen before.
+When most movies in a mood/genre pool have been watched, a warning appears suggesting the user try a different genre.
+- **Shuffle** — a Shuffle button on the results screen fetches a fresh set of recommendations for the same mood and genre combination without navigating back.
 - **Streaming availability** — each movie card shows which US streaming services the movie is currently available on as subscription streaming.
 Service logos are fetched from the TMDB watch providers endpoint and displayed below the movie overview.
+- **Mobile burger menu** — on small screens (480px and below), the Watchlist and Watched navbar buttons collapse into an animated hamburger menu with a slide-down dropdown.
+The burger icon animates to an X when open, and the menu closes on outside click or Escape key.
+- **Keyboard shortcuts** — pressing Escape closes any open panel, modal, or dropdown.

 ---